siqiang-ng/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tags
-2. Proajacts shows a list of tags
+2. Projact shows a list of tags

    Use case ends.